-Oceanis 440 built in 1991 by Chantier Beneteau, three-cabin version, is a long-distance cruising sailboat, spacious and robust, designed by Bruce Farr for Chantier Beneteau.
+Oceanis 440 built in 1991 by Bénéteau yard, three-cabin version, is a long-distance cruising sailboat, spacious and sturdy, designed by Bruce Farr for Bénéteau.

 The Oceanis 440 offers an excellent compromise between comfort, performance, and safety.
-Its large cockpit, wide side decks, and generous interior volumes make it an ideal sailboat for life on board or long crossings.
+Its large cockpit, wide side decks, and generous interior volumes make it an ideal sailboat for onboard living or extended crossings.

-French flag, European VAT paid, visible in Martinique
+French flag European TVA paid visible in Martinique

 Layout: